Emergency Shower & Eye Wash

 All workers require instruction in the proper use and location of emergency showers or eyewash stations before any emergencies occur.
 It should never be assumed that workers are already aware of the proper procedures.
 Written instructions should be made available to all workers and posted beside the emergency shower and eyewash station.
 Part of the instructional process should include a “hands-on” drill on how to find equipment.

-• There must be an unobtructed travel path between the hazard and the emergency shower drench.
-The emergency shower drench must be installed with 10 seconds of the hazard and on the same level as the hazard.emergency-shower-checklist.jpg
+• There must be an unobstructed travel path between the hazard and the emergency shower drench.
+The emergency shower drench must be installed within 10 seconds of the danger and on the same level as the hazard.

 • In this regard, see the Emergency Shower and Eye Wash Guide.